What Is The Definition Of A Competent Person

 Engineers are often qualified persons.
 They design the shoring system.
 The competent person inspects it daily and says "this matches the design" or "something's off, stop work.

 One designs.
-One verifies.
 Both matter.
+Think about it: one verifies.
 Neither replaces the other.

 Mistake 2: Assuming the Foreman Is Automatically the Competent Person

 Sometimes they are.
-Day to day, often they're not.
-This leads to the foreman's job is production.
-The competent person's job is hazard recognition and correction.
+Plus, often they're not.
+And the competent person's job is hazard recognition and correction.
+Which means the foreman's job is production.
 Those incentives can conflict — and when they do, production usually wins unless the organization explicitly protects the competent person's authority.

 I've seen foremen who were excellent competent persons.
-I've seen foremen who couldn't identify a Type C soil if it buried them.
-Now, the role doesn't follow the title.
+Because of that, i've seen foremen who couldn't identify a Type C soil if it buried them.
+The role doesn't follow the title.
 It follows the capability.

 Mistake 3: One Person for Everything

 On small jobs, one person might legitimately cover multiple standards.
 On large sites?
-No way.
+On the flip side, no way.
 The excavation competent person is in the trench.

 is on the towers.
-That's why they're not the same human being.
 The fall protection competent person is walking the deck edges.
+They're not the same human being.
 Expecting one person to maintain proficiency across excavation, scaffolding, fall protection, cranes, electrical, and confined space is how things get missed.

 Designate by hazard area.
 Document each designation separately.